 One of the biggest inhibitors of natural melatonin production in your body is light.
 Screen light from mobile devices, believe it or not, is one of the more common sources of melatonin inhibition by light, and thus messes with your circadian rhythm.
 This is why you see so many of the top ten lists for better sleep saying you need to stop reading your phone in bed at night.
 If you think that might be a little extreme, there are studies showing that any light other than what comes from under your door at night severely disrupts sleep and melatonin production.

 Since melatonin supports immune response, even strengthens bone growth, light exposure at night can make you more prone to illness, and if you are battling disease the light isn’t helping you win that fight.
 “Circadian disruption by light at night is not only a risk factor in cancer, but also in metabolic diseases like diabetes,” says Muralidharan Anbalagan, PhD, assistant professor, Tulane University School of Medicine, New Orleans, Louisiana.

 Why take melatonin supplements?

 How long it takes for melatonin to work depends on the amount of milligrams you are taking.
 For adults, a range of 0.5 milligram to 5 milligrams should do the trick.
+As mentioned, Rebalance only uses 2.5 mgs in Dream Catcher, because the ashwagandha and other ingredients are not only helping you fall asleep but to restore and repair while you sleep.
 It is recommended to take melatonin an hour before bedtime, and you may even feel it within a half hour, depending on how you respond to the dose.

 Your goal is solid, good sleep.
 Keep that in mind when researching ways to improve this foundational aspect of your well-being.
 Melatonin is there to make that happen, while also doing all kinds of great things like supporting your immune system, repairing the parts of you that need tweaking, and even helping stave off cancer.